Flow escorted Aura home.

 So she glared, "What is so funny?!"
 Flow shouted.

-"Helping out is an honor."
-Flow replied through gritted teeth.
+"Helping out is an honor and a privilege," Flow replied through gritted teeth.

 Veil snorted, barely able to contain his laughter.
 "What is so funny?!"
 Flow shouted again, this time stomping her foot.